- Recognize family-centered practice as a key component of managing your school-age program.

 School-age children and youth are constantly learning and changing.
 When families and staff members work together, communicate, and share what is observed and experienced, opportunities are created for better understanding and supporting this rapid developmental growth.
 Asking questions, communicating, and listening with families helps support continuity of care between home and the school-age program.

 Understanding children and child development is absolutely essential in your role as a school-age staff member.
 The individual courses within the Virtual Lab School provide extensive information on each of the developmental domains (e.g., Cognitive Development, Physical Development, Social & Emotional Development) as well as strategies and practical ideas on how to promote optimum growth.
 You should refer to these courses for comprehensive information about school-age children’s development.
 Along with school-age children’s development, knowledge about topics such as safe environments, learning environments, healthy environments, positive guidance, child abuse, and family engagement will strengthen your competence and enable you to positively impact the lives of children and families.
 Optimum development is achieved when children in your care are healthy, emotionally secure, and socially connected.
-This development, however, cannot be achieved unless you put school-age children’s families and home cultures at the forefront of your work.
+This development, however, cannot be achieved unless you put school-age children’s families at the forefront of your work.

 When engaging with families of school-age children with special learning needs, you should work with your T&CSs and Program Managers to ensure that you have the resources and supports you need.
 You should work collaboratively with T&CSs, Program Managers, and family members to be sure that a school-age child’s Individualized Education Plan (IEP) outcomes are addressed (if appropriate) in your program.
 Successful inclusion of children with disabilities requires careful planning and ongoing communication among all team members.
 Building collaborative relationships takes time and attention but has meaningful outcomes on your practice.